 20. Visit a historic home

 OK, OK, I know these are ~kind of~ museums, but they never get mentioned anywhere in museum posts, so I thought I’d include them on this post of alternative things to do in Washington DC.
+This is an often neglected attraction in Washington.
 Because it has been a city critical to the formation of the United States, DC has a lot of historic old homes you can tour.
 In Georgetown, the Old Stone House is the oldest house in DC, and offers guided tours throughout the day.
 Or, head to the Heurich House, which is a historic home that boasts some odd decor and architecture inside its four walls.
 For a list of historic homes in DC, check out this site.

 21. People watch at the National Mall